 The Focus is great to drive, offering a comfortable journey and a quiet engine, and the huge number available on the market mean that there are plenty of second hand deals out there waiting to be snapped up.

 This hatchback from Kia is not the most illustrious or eye-grabbing vehicle in a tough market.
 Nevertheless, it has proven a real favourite amongst second hand buyers in recent months.

-The Cee’d’s build, ride comfort and outstanding seven-year/100,000 mile warranty make it an outstanding second hand car, particularly as the warranty is transferrable between drivers.
+The Cee’d’s build, ride comfort and outstanding seven-year/100,000-mile warranty make it an outstanding second hand car, particularly as the warranty is transferrable between drivers.

 Keep an eye out for both the 1.0-litre petrol and 1.6-litre diesel engine versions of this reliable little motor.

-One of the cheapest ways to own an SUV, the Dacia Duster is a lot more functional than some of its rivals, but the handling and comfort of the Romanian car has made it a great choice.
+One of the cheapest ways to own an SUV, the Dacia Duster is a lot more functional than some of its rivals, but the handling and comfort of this Romanian car has made it a great choice.

 The Dacia has been particularly popular among second hand buyers as it has proven to be one of the slowest-depreciating cars on the market today.
 This makes it an easy pick for our list as the SUV holds its value well down the years.